 Why would you?

-When I began my career in insurance I was a product analyst for a private passenger auto insurance carrier, I didn’t know what nonstandard auto insurance was when I began.
+When I began my career in insurance, I was a product analyst for a private passenger auto insurance carrier and at the time I didn’t know of nonstandard auto insurance.

 I recall a business review meeting I attended very early in my career, and I asked what I thought was a “good” question.
 I was still getting my “insurance legs,” so I didn’t know any better, so I asked why our company didn’t market or advertise to the consumer.